ictr/covid19-outbreak-simulator/README.md

 % outbreak_simulator --plugin sample -h

 usage: --plugin sample [-h] [--start START] [--end END] [--at AT [AT ...]] [--interval INTERVAL]
-                       [--sample-proportion SAMPLE_PROPORTION] [--sample-size SAMPLE_SIZE]
-                       [--sample-interval SAMPLE_INTERVAL]
+                       [--trigger-by [TRIGGER_BY [TRIGGER_BY ...]]] (--proportion PROPORTION | --size SIZE)

 Draw random sample from the population

 optional arguments:
-  -h, --help            show this help message and exit --start START         Start time, default to 0
+  -h, --help            show this help message and exit --start START         Start time.
+Default to 0 no parameter is defined so the plugin will be called once at the beginning.
-  --end END             End time, default to none
+  --end END             End time, default to none, meaning there is no end time.
   --at AT [AT ...]
-Specific time at which the plugin is applied --interval INTERVAL   Interval at which plugin is applied --sample-proportion SAMPLE_PROPORTION
+Specific time at which the plugin is applied.
+  --interval INTERVAL   Interval at which plugin is applied, it will assume a 0 starting time if --start is left unspecified.
+  --trigger-by [TRIGGER_BY [TRIGGER_BY ...]]
+                        Events that triggers this plug in.
+  --proportion PROPORTION
                         Proprotion of the population to sample.
-  --sample-size SAMPLE_SIZE
-                        Number of individuals to sample.
+  --size SIZE           Number of individuals to sample.
-  --sample-interval SAMPLE_INTERVAL
-                        Sampling interval, default to 1

 ```